benmvp/slides/2022/reactmiami/enzyme-to-rtl.md

 - Then guess what happened?!
   - React 18 finally released last month
-  - Lots of excitement & anticipation (it's been a long time coming)
+  - There's lots of excitement & anticipation (it's been a long time coming)
   - There are new Hooks, concurrent features, and more
 - But that basically means Enzyme is officially end-of-life
   - We won't be able to upgrade apps to React 18 because of Enzyme
-  - Event though React 18 provides gradual adoption
+  - Even though React 18 provides gradual adoption

 /////
 <!-- .slide: data-background="url(../../img/esnext/simon-rae-221560-unsplash.jpg) no-repeat center" data-background-size="cover" -->